Who are Biden’s potential replacements in the 2024 presidential race?

 Illinois also is a stone’s throw away from key swing states like Wisconsin.
 Pritzker has tried to leverage his roots in the region to his – and Biden’s – advantage, pledging to build a “blue wall” across the Midwest.

 “Here’s the thing that people from the coasts might not understand about Midwestern Democrats.
-We will be Midwest-nice to you, while we Midwest-beat you,” he said on the campaign trail, playing up his regional identity while slamming Trump.
+We will be Midwest nice to you, while we Midwest beat you,” he said on the campaign trail, playing up his regional identity while slamming Trump.

 A lawyer with decades of political experience, Pritzker previously co-chaired Hillary Clinton’s 2008 presidential campaign.